 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Visiting Bordeaux if you don't drink wine may seem like a challenge – the mere mention of Bordeaux conjures up that deep red grape.
+Visiting Bordeaux is usually all about the wine – the mere mention of Bordeaux conjures up that deep red grape.
+But there's a lot more to this city.

-But that assumption would be a mistake.
 There are reasons Bordeaux seems to top every list: the best, the most beautiful, the hippest of cities to visit.
-It's not just because it has some of France's greatest wines.
+Playing host to some of France's greatest wines is only part of the picture.

 Once upon a time, the city was dingy, dark, industrial.
 Gritty, not grand.
 Gloomy rather than gorgeous.
 Streets were clogged with traffic, warehouses lined the city's riverfront and the limestone building façades were black with dirt.